Tawtami/Telegram-Bot/FINAL_SUMMARY_2025.md

 ## 📋 **Project Overview**

-This project represents a **complete transformation** of a basic Telegram bot into a **next-generation, AI-powered educational platform** designed for 2025 standards.
+This project represents a **complete transformation** of a basic Telegram bot into a **next-generation educational platform** designed for 2025 standards.
 The bot now includes cutting-edge features that rival the most advanced bots in the market.

 ---